Skip to content

 Oliwa Park, Gdansk

-You should also check out the Palm House, which is in this cool modern glass dome – great spot to admire exotic plants.
+You should also check out the Palm House, located in a modern glass rotunda – a wonderful place to admire exotic plants.

 Oliwa Park, Gdansk